jakutis/orthostatic-test-analyzer/README.md

 # Orthostatic Test Analyzer

-Orthostatic Test Analyzer takes the latest Orthostatic Test activity from Garmin Connect, analyzes it and sends the result to InfluxDB
+Orthostatic Test Analyzer takes the latest Orthostatic Test activity from Garmin Connect, analyzes it and sends the result to InfluxDB and intervals.icu

 The activity must contain HRV data, therefore a heart rate strap is required.
 The activity must have at least 5 laps.